mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 (Example images)

- - These two types of representation are often combined to good effect!
-For example, plotting cities as circles on a map (a realistic spatial visualisation) by representing the population with the size of the circle (abstract).
+ - These two types of representation are often combined to good effect - for example, plotting cities as circles on a map (a realistic spatial visualisation) by representing the population with the size of the circle (abstract).

 (Example images)